 While it is cooling, make the cream cheese filling.
 You’ll need cream cheese, butter, and icing sugar.

 Beat the cream cheese and butter together until smooth.

 Beat the icing until it’s smooth and fluffy.

 Once the cake is fully cooled, gently unroll it.

-Tightly and gently roll up the cake from the short side.
+Tightly and gently roll it up from the short side.

-Place the pumpkin roll on a cookie sheet and chill in the fridge for 2 hours to firm up the filling.
+Place on a cookie sheet and chill in the fridge for 2 hours to firm up the filling.

-- Be careful not to overbake the cake.
-The cake is done when a toothpick inserted into the center comes out clean.
+- Be careful not to overbake.
+It’s done when a toothpick inserted into the center comes out clean.

-- Use parchment paper to roll up the roll instead of a kitchen towel.
+- Use parchment paper to roll it up instead of a kitchen towel.
 There’s less risk of sticking, and it’s easier to clean up.